gbgabiola/100DaysOfCode/r1-log.md

 ## Day 11: June 12, Tuesday
 **Today's Progress**: Not very productive today, just went to some CSS Grid in FCC and then practice algorithm with cs50

+## Day 12: June 13, Wednesday
+**Today's Progress**: Had a hard time understanding and setting up a ssh, but tommorow will deep dive into it because of permission problem with github.
+Finished the CSS Grid in FCC.
+Submitted the pset3 music in cs50.

 <!-- ## Day 00: Month 00, Whatday